yshen11/yeshen-site/README.md

 ## About this template
 Built for GitHub Pages (Jekyll).
-Includes pages: such as: Home, About, Research, Contact.
+Includes pages: such as: Home, CV, Contact.

 ## Quick Start
 1. Create a repo on GitHub (user site `your-username.github.io` or project site).